ASTXRTYS/Crewaistudio/auren/AUREN_STATE_OF_READINESS_REPORT.md

 3. Agent development (ongoing)
 4. Dashboard refinement (1 week)

 Everything you need is built, documented, and waiting to be deployed.
 The AUREN system is ready to revolutionize how AI agents remember, learn, and evolve.
+The new Knowledge Graph visualization brings unprecedented transparency into AI cognition, allowing you to see not just what your agents do, but how they think and what they know.